FAQ on Visitor License

 - If I can’t operate from a hotel, can I use your club station?

-- If I can’t operate from a hotel or club, then what options do I have?
+- If I can’t operate from a park, hotel or club, then what options do I have?

 - My ship is passing through Singapore waters, can I contact you on VHF?